 Again, unfortunately, I’m reading more news supporting the fact that “nice guys finish last”.
-This article I read, Why Are Tech Founders Such Assholes?, points out the negative things famous and successful businessmen have done in their career to get ahead.
+This article I read, Why Are Tech Founders Such Assholes?
+(Gawker), points out the negative things famous and successful businessmen have done in their career to get ahead.

 Sure, you can spin things in different ways, and life is always about perspective.
 There is that saying “history books are written by those who win the war, not lose the war”, and I’m sure for the most part the rich and famous businessmen of today will be remembered as really nice, smart guys, right?

 But in today’s online, transparent world, the world audience can more clearly outline all different perspectives and angles of a startup history, which founder was good and which founder was “evil”.

 Reading this gawker article, I am borrowing some excerpts and bullet pointing each of these “not so nice” things these famous tech entrepreneurs have done: